 • Follow up with local law enforcement: If your squatter still refuses to leave after receiving an official eviction order then you will need help from local law enforcement authorities who can physically remove them from your premises – typically involving handcuffs!
 Since no one wants this kind of drama it makes sense why taking all available steps outlined above prior to attempting police involvement would be wise!

-Ultimately when dealing with squatters you want to know your rights and take appropriate measures based upon relevant laws applicable in your area – otherwise things could very quickly turn into a costly mess!
+Ultimately when dealing with squatters you want to know your rights and take appropriate measures based on relevant laws applicable in your area – otherwise, things could very quickly turn into a costly mess!

 Do Squatters Rights Differ Per State?